Texas A & M University-Corpus Christi logo

 Key Highlights

-• A public research university within the esteemed Texas A&M University System.
+• A distinguished public research university and a member of the Texas A&M University System.

 Timeline